 So what have I done differently this time?

-3. Have a thorough handover.
-I‘ve begun scheduling handover sessions to discuss key accounts with my team and critical pieces of information that will assist them during my leave to keep my clients well looked after.
+I‘ve begun scheduling handover sessions to discuss key accounts with my team, and critical pieces of information that will assist them during my leave to keep my clients well looked after.

 - My leave commencement and end date.

-- How I want to be paid i.e. lump sum payment, 50 per cent fortnightly.
+- How I want to be paid, i.e. lump sum payment, 50% fortnightly.

-6. Help is out there.
-Resources such as Circle In are great initiatives to help women not only prepare for parental leave, but assist in the transition back into the workplace after a baby break.
+Resources such as Circle In are great initiatives to help parents not only prepare for parental leave, but assist in the transition back into the workplace after a baby break.
 I only wish such resources were available to me during my first two pregnancies!